Caesurus/CTF_Writeups/2023-09-PatriotCTF/pwn/chall_softshell/readme.md

 So our first step is placing enough spaces in the command that goes to `entry_1` to reach into `entry_2` so that we can free the pointer to `entry_3` by using the `5) Remove argument` in the menu on `entry_2`.
 At that point it will be placed on in the tcache.

 This is where I struggled a bit because I didn't have a leak.
-What I played around with was creating a `tag` that was 0x28 bytes, the same size as the structure, freeing the entry2->tag pointer, and then allocing a new cmd.
+What I played around with was creating a `tag` that was `0x28` bytes (the same size as the structure), freeing the `entry2->tag` pointer, and then allocing a new cmd.
 That would then allow me to leak that pointer.
-This still only have me a heap pointer though...
+This still only gave me a heap pointer though...

+### Wrong path

-I was going to go down the path of allocing and freeing enough chunks to for a memory consolidation and forcing a chunk to be placed into the unsorted bin, thereby having a pointer to libc to leak.
+I was going to go down the path of allocing and freeing enough chunks to for a memory consolidation and forcing a chunk to be placed into the `unsorted bin`, thereby having a pointer to libc to leak.
+This would mean I'd have to try to pivot from there to leak the application base.
 But I have a tendency to overthink things, and figured I was missing something.

 So back to the source!